pspdev/psplinkusb/README.md

 ```
 This will display the `_start` routine, it means you succesfully connected and ready to the debug your app!

-These are the following commands used in psp-gdb:
+Here are a few useful commands for getting around in psp-gdb:
 - `b` or `break` - for setting breakpoints
-- `c` - for continue
+- `c` or `continue` - for resuming program execution until the next breakpoint or program completion
-- `s` - for stepping
+- `s` or `step` - for executing the current line and, if it contains a function call, step into that function
+- `n` or `next` - for executing the current line, but if it contains a function call, step over it without diving into the function
+- `f` or `finish` - for executing the remaining lines of the current function and return to the caller
-- `bt` - for getting stacktrace
+- `bt` or `backtrace` - for getting stacktrace
+- `p $var` or `print $var` - for displaying the value of specific variable
+- `i r` or `info registers` - for displaying the contents of CPU registers
+- `d` or `delete` - for deleting all breakpoints
+- `q` or `quit` - for exiting from psp-gdb

 You can type `help` for more information about the psp-gdb commands.